fortrabbit/help/docs/504-errors.md

 ---

-## Typical symptoms of 504
+## Typical symptoms of 504 errors

-* 504 errors will be shown after a longer time of trying to load a page
++ 504 errors will be shown after a longer time of trying to load a page
-* 504 errors here are sometimes rendered using a fortrabbit error page template
++ 504 errors here are sometimes rendered using a fortrabbit error page template
-* 504 errors often occur without code changes
++ 504 errors often occur without code changes
-* 504 errors are sometimes connected to traffic patterns
++ 504 errors are sometimes connected to traffic patterns
-* 504 errors are sometimes caused by editorial changes in a CMS
++ 504 errors are sometimes caused by editorial changes in a CMS
-* 504 errors often come and go - from offline to online and back again
++ 504 errors often come and go - from offline to online and back again
-* 504 errors usually will not show up in the PHP error logs
++ 504 errors usually will not show up in the PHP error logs
-* Sometimes you'll find: "AH01079: failed to make connection to backend" in the logs, this is what Apache is reporting back
++ Sometimes you'll find: "AH01079: failed to make connection to backend" in the logs, this is what Apache is reporting back

+504 and [503 errors](/503-errors) are two sides of the same coin.
+PHP-FPM (the PHP process manager here) has too much to do.
+504 and 503 errors are often happening simultaneously.

 ## Common reasons and solutions

 In most cases this is not a server issue, but something with your code and configuration.

 ### Poorly performing database queries